Whether you’re a seasoned talent acquisition veteran or entirely new to recruiting, I’m sure you’ll agree with me on this:

 With these Boolean search strategies, you’ll quickly be able to scan through the 100 million+ profiles on SeekOut to find the talent your company is looking for.
 And if you don’t have the time to learn Boolean, there’s good news — SeekOut also has an incredibly intuitive point-and-click interface that anyone can quickly master.

-Check out SeekOut.io to learn more and start your 14-day free trial.
+Check out SeekOut.io to learn more and request your 14-day free trial.